Is Smoking Weed Bad For Your Health?

-After cannabis is consumed, people tend to experience different effects like euphoria or relaxation in addition to medicinal and therapeutic benefits.
+After we consume cannabis, people tend to experience different effects like euphoria or relaxation and medicinal and therapeutic benefits.
 With so many effects, one has to wonder, how does cannabis usage affect vital parts of our body such as our brain, respiratory system, nervous system, and cardiovascular system?

 Let's start with the brain.
 The chemical structure of Tetrahydrocannabinol (THC) is similar to the neurotransmitter known as anandamide.
-Anandamide, also known as "the bliss molecule," is often recognized as an endogenous cannabinoid and important in many functions throughout our brain.
+Anandamide, also known as "the bliss molecule," is often recognized as an endogenous cannabinoid and is essential in many functions throughout our brain.

-Since the structure of anandamide and THC aren't that different, receptors in our body bind THC which leads to an alteration in normal brain functioning.
+Since the structure of anandamide and THC aren't that different, receptors in our body bind THC, which alters normal brain functioning.
 These neurotransmitters send chemical messages throughout the central nervous system via neurons.
-Thus, the areas of the brain impacted are ones that influence memory, concentration, movement, coordination, pleasure, thinking, and perception of time.
+Thus, the areas of the brain impacted influence memory, concentration, movement, coordination, pleasure, thinking, and perception of time.

 In addition, the endocannabinoid system (ECS) plays a significant role in maintaining homeostasis and proper functioning of the central nervous system.
 After THC is consumed, it disrupts the cerebellum and basal ganglia--parts of the brain responsible for regulating coordination, reaction time, and balance.
 This explains why people may struggle to operate a vehicle well when under the influence of marijuana.